openlegend/core-rules/core/SRD.md

 * **Melee** - weapons in this category are meant for close quarters hand-to-hand combat.

-    * **One-handed Melee** - The weapon uses a single hand and allows the other hand to be used for carrying a shield, second weapon, or kept free for other actions.
+    * **One-handed Melee** - The weapon uses a single hand and allows the other hand to be used for carrying another object, second weapon, or kept free for other actions.
 When wielding a one-handed weapon in each hand, you gain advantage 1 to all melee attacks; with two weapons, you have a better chance of capitalizing on openings in your target’s defense.
-    * **Two-Handed Melee** - The weapon requires two hands to wield and cannot be used with a shield or other weapon.
-Two-handed melee weapons grant advantage 1 to all attacks; blows delivered with both hands are usually more deadly.
+If both weapons you are wielding have passive benefits such as the Deadly or Defensive properties, your benefit is the best of the two but does not stack.Two-handed melee weapons grant advantage 1 to all attacks; blows delivered with both hands are usually more deadly.
     * **Versatile Melee** - The weapon can be wielded either one-handed or two-handed.
 The wielder can freely switch between the two modes and has all of the benefits and restrictions of whichever mode they are using.

 * **Ranged** - Weapons in this category can be used to make ranged attacks with no penalty up to their range increment (in feet).
 Attacks made up to twice the normal range suffer disadvantage 1, and attacks made up to three times the normal range suffer disadvantage 2.
 Attacks at farther distances cannot be made.
 Note that ammunition for ranged weapons is generally not kept track of, as it is assumed you have brought enough ammo with you.
 A weapon like a grenade or rocket launcher should be handled as one-time use, consumable extraordinary item.